An hour out of NYC at the foot of the Berkshires is a 300-year-old town with an upscale air.

 Cross the state line into North Salem, New York and in a few short minutes you’ll come to this museum for Japanese and world art paired with a seven-acre Japanese stroll garden.

-This is all matched by a rich permanent collection that has just been bolstered by two important Masami Kodama sculptures in marble.
+This was all matched by a rich permanent collection that has recently been bolstered by two important Masami Kodama sculptures in marble.

 15. Saugatuck Reservoir